Native American Pueblos

-A long drive through New Mexico to Santa Fe, with plenty of rest stops at points of interest.
-Arriving in the early afternoon, there is some free time to relax or explore Santa Fe town.
+We drive across the Navajo Reservation and past Mount Taylor — sacred to several tribes — to Santa Fe, with plenty of rest stops and points of interest.
+Arriving in the early afternoon, there is some free time to relax, or choose to explore Santa Fe’s plaza and art galleries.

 We have a very special morning visiting the petroglyphs of Mesa Prieta.
 The volcanic rocks here served as the perfect canvas for rock art drawings as well as other archaeological features including shrines, water control system and gardens.
-This site's remote location means it is little-frequented by tourists.
-In the afternoon, we drive on to tour Taos Pueblo, which has multi-storied structures, in fact a great house, that has been continually inhabited for 1000 years.
+This site’s remote location means it is little-frequented by tourists.
+In the afternoon, we tour the UNESCO World Heritage Site of Taos Pueblo, with a guide from the Pueblo.
+Taos has iconic terraced, multi-storied houses around a central plaza and has been continually inhabited for many centuries.
+This evening we enjoy a farewell dinner and share the highlights of our tour.

 - Expert Guide Lecturer